department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/conversation-guide.md

 - **I have started recording**.
 I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?

 ## Warm-up Questions - 5 minutes
-Before we start looking at the website, I want to learn a more about you.
+Before we start looking at the website, I want to learn more about you.
 When the session was scheduled you provided some information.

 - I understand you are a [*Veteran / Caregiver / Family member )* Is that right?
 	- *If Caregiver, confirm:* Are you a caregiver for a Veteran?
 Are you a Veteran?